BSc (Hons) Top-up and Transfer

 Plus one option from:

-Over the years, we have developed close working relationships throughout the tourism sector.
-Our hired@UCB team will assist you in finding work that gives you the relevant experience to support your future career plans.
+At University College Birmingham, we understand the importance of work placements within academic study, and our employer contacts say they give preference to students with qualifications who also have experience within the field.
+Our hired@UCB team will assist you in finding a placement that gives you the relevant experience to support your future career plans.

-Upon successful completion of this course, you will be able to move into a wide variety of areas within the international tourism industry.
-Graduates have also gone on to work in management roles in corporate travel, tourism marketing and tourism sustainability.
+Completing our tourism course will enable you to move into a wide variety of areas within the international tourism industry.
+Our graduates have also gone on to work in corporate travel, as tourism marketing executives and tourism sustainability managers.

 Graduating with this degree will enable you to pursue a career path in: